Skip to content

 What are sub-agents?

 A sub-agent is a separate agent instance spawned by the main agent.
-It gets its own conversation, its own mode, and its own tool access.
+It gets its own conversation, its own agent profile, and its own tool access.
 The parent hands off a specific job, waits for the result, then carries on.

 When sub-agents help